bearkerb/tp/docs/UserGuide.md

 </box>

 Examples:
-* `ejob 3 d/fix faucet` changes the description of the job with id 3 to "fix faucet"
+* `ejob 3 d/fix faucet` changes the description of the job with job number 3 to "fix faucet".

 #### 3.3.4 Finding a Job: `fjob`
 Find maintenance jobs whose descriptions contain any of the given keyword.